-2.2 Working Group Member Roles and Responsibilities
+2.2.
+Team Member Roles and Responsibilities

 The following is a description of standard WG roles.
-Typically, the Charter will outline the desired qualities and skills a WG Chair should possess, the role and name of the official liaison to the Chartering Organization, and any key Staff or other experts assigned to the WG.
-Any additional roles that are not included here should be listed in the WG Charter, including a description and minimal set of functions/duties to the extent that the chartering organization might wish to specify them.
+Typically the Charter will outline the desired qualities and skills a WG Chair should possess, the role and name of the official liaison to the Chartering Organization, and any key Staff or other experts assigned to the WG.
+Any additional roles that are not included here should be listed in the WG Charter, including a description and minimal set of functions / duties to the extent that the chartering organization might wish to specify them.

-A suggested procedure to conduct elections may be:
+A suggested procedure to conduct elections can be:

-- Nominations or self-nominations; - Statements of qualifications from candidates, which sets forth the qualifications, qualities and experience that they possess that will serve the particular WG; - Vote by simple majority; - Notification of and subsequent confirmation by the Chartering Organization of results of actions.

-2.2.1 Chair

-The purpose of a Chair is to call meetings, preside over working group deliberations, manage the process so that all participants have the opportunity to contribute, and report the results of the Working Group to the Chartering Organization.
-The Chair should underscore the importance of achieving overall representational balance on any sub-teams that are formed.
-The Chair should make it clear that participation on sub-teams is open to all and he/she should encourage representational balance to the degree possible.
-However, it should be understood that there will not always be volunteers from every interest group and that it is often acceptable to have a small sub-team that is not totally representational perform an initial role that will later be reviewed by a broader more representational group.
-In those cases where initially there is insufficient balance, the Chair should make a special outreach effort to those groups not represented.
-In all cases where the Chair believes that one set of interests or expertise is missing from a group, special efforts must be made to bring that interest or expertise into the group via invitation or other method and the situation must be documented in the final report, including a discussion of the efforts made to redress the balance.
-Additionally, the Chair should ensure that particular outreach efforts are made when community reviews are done of the group's output, to include reviews from the interests or expertise that were not adequately represented.
-The Chair should always encourage and, where necessary, enforce the ICANN Standards of Behavior (see 3.0 Norms).

-2.2.2 Co-Chairs or Vice-Chairs

-Appointing a co-chair(s) or vice-chair(s) may facilitate the work of the Chair by ensuring continuity in case of absence, sharing of workload, and allowing the Chair to become engaged in a particular debate.
+- Nominations or self-nominations; - Statements of qualifications from candidates - Vote by simple majority; - Notification of and subsequent confirmation by the Chartering Organization of results of actions. - Chair The purpose of a Chair is to call meetings, preside over team deliberations, manage the process so that all participants have the opportunity to contribute, and report the results of the Working Group to the Chartering Organization.
+The Chair should underscore the importance of achieving representational balance on any sub-teams that are formed.
+The Chair should always encourage and, where necessary, enforce the ICANN Standards of Behavior (see 3.0 Norms). - Co-Chairs or Vice-Chairs Appointing a co-chair(s) or vice-chair(s) can facilitate the work of the Chair by ensuring continuity in case of absence, sharing of workload, and allowing the Chair to become engaged in a particular debate.

-2.2.3 Secretary

-Note taker and recorder of the WG's activities (Note: this role could also be fulfilled by ICANN Staff).
+• Secretary - Note taker and recorder of the WG's activities (Note: this role could also be fulfilled by ICANN Staff).